ilhamhanif/simple-cdc-service/docs/gist/README-med.md

 2. Data changes included operation
 3. Kafka location

-To simplify the process, i have made a simple bash script `debezium-config-push.sh`.<br>
+To simplify the process, i have made a simple bash script `debezium-config-push.sh`.
-This script basicly does a HTTP POST request using [curl](https://curl.se/) to debezium config push endpoint in `localhost:8123`<br>
-with the connector configuration as request body.<br>
+This script basicly does a HTTP POST request using [curl](https://curl.se/) to debezium config push endpoint in `localhost:8123` with the connector configuration as request body.

 Run the script with command below.